Emanuele98/VOI_BLE_comms/CTU/README.md

 >`idf.py`

+Recommended procedure
-By combining it with an argument such as `build`, the `idf.py` tool will be able to compile and link the project, and produce binary files that are programmable on a ESP chip.
+    - `idf.py build` to compile and link the project, and produce binary files that are programmable on a ESP chip;
+    - `erase_flash` to erase the previous firmware;
+    - `flash` to install the new firmware inside the ESP chip;
+    - `monitor` to reboot and see the logs.
+    --> these commands can be unified into idf.py `build erase_flash flash monitor` --> If the ESP board is the only peripheral of the laptop, it should not be necessary to declare which port to use.
+Otherwise, yes.

 It is important however to follow Espressif's guidelines to make sure its framework works properly on any machine.